Tuesday, May 12, 2015

-Total cost of the reusable bottle and foaming pump was $0.97.
+The total cost of the reusable bottle and foaming pump was $0.97.
 For the children’s soap pump, I bought a bottle of dollar store soap, which will be used approximately 6 times.
 This makes my cost per fill approximately $0.32 for the first 6 times, then $0.16 for each time following.
-For my expensive castile soap that I love, it’s roughly $10.
+For the expensive castile soap that I love, it’s roughly $10.
 I think I can get 20 uses out of it (with none wasted!!!) for only $0.50 a fill!

 I am seriously putting these all over the house.
 This will be a great way for them to shampoo their hair, body washes, and for me to wash dishes since I’m the soap waster in that area.